The War of the Test Frameworks: XCTest vs Espresso vs Appium

 • Appium scripting bears the issues of brittle and flaky tests resulting in instability, inconsistency, and involves more time in maintenance than development.

-AI-enhanced Appium with Kobiton
+AI-driven Appium with Kobiton

 It all starts with test authoring.
-With Kobiton, we’ll let you inject our NOVA AI Engine into your existing Appium automation scripts, but we can also help you get to that script faster to begin with by leveraging our auto-Appium generation or Appium Export technology.
+With Kobiton, we’ll let you inject our AI Engine into your existing Appium automation scripts, but we can also help you get to that script faster to begin with by leveraging our auto-Appium generation or Appium Export technology.

 Kobiton’s Appium Export technology allows you to run a manual test on a Kobiton real device, tell our AI to auto-generate an Appium script, and then export that script into your IDE for quick “base script” authoring.
 Not only is this easy, but it’s also a huge time saver for teams who are trying to quickly build out their libraries of Appium automation.